 Download & Other Tools

-- Definition: Percentage of public school students in 10th grade passing the mathematics section of the California High School Exit Exam, by race/ethnicity (e.g., 94% of Filipino 10th graders in California passed the math section of the exit exam in 2014).Number of public school students in 10th grade passing the mathematics section of the California High School Exit Exam, by race/ethnicity.
+- Definition: Percentage of public school students in 10th grade passing the mathematics section of the California High School Exit Exam, by race/ethnicity (e.g., 87% of multiracial 10th graders in California passed the math section of the exit exam in 2015).Number of public school students in 10th grade passing the mathematics section of the California High School Exit Exam, by race/ethnicity.

-- Footnote: Years presented are the final year of a school year (e.g. 2013-2014 is shown as 2014).
+- Footnote: Years presented are the final year of a school year (e.g., 2014-2015 is shown as 2015).
 These data are not comparable with data from previous years.
+The "Multiracial" category was created in 2010; therefore, data for this category are not available for earlier years.
 For numbers, LNE (Low Number Event) refers to data that have been suppressed because there were fewer than 10 students with passing scores.
 For percentages, LNE refers to data that have been suppressed because there were fewer than 20 students with passing scores.
 N/A means that data are not available.